gruntjs/grunt-contrib-concat/README.md

 Type: `String`
 Default: `grunt.util.linefeed`

 Concatenated files will be joined on this string.
-If you're post-processing concatenated JavaScript files with a minifier, you need to use a semicolon `';\n'` or valid javascript comment `'//###\n'` as the separator.
+If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon `';\n'` as the separator.

 #### banner
 Type: `String`